gregorychen3/liquor-buddy-website/content/_index/index.md

 url = "/"
 title = "Home"
 date = "2019-06-13"
-description = "Find the best price at liquor stores"
+description = "Find out which nearby liquor stores nearby carry your favorite liquors at the best price"
 +++